-While it is not most well known, the Camino Primitivo is the oldest of the Camino pilgrim routes to Santiago de Compostela, hence its name, which translates as the ‘Original Way’.
+What is The Camino Primitivo route?
+While it is not most well known, the Camino Primitivo route is the oldest of the Camino pilgrim trails to Santiago de Compostela, hence its name, which translates as the ‘Original Way’.

 At the time Oviedo was the capital of the Kingdom of Asturias and the King’s pilgrimage inspired many others to make the journey to Santiago de Compostela.
 Pilgrims on the Camino Primitivo came not only from Asturias and other parts of Northern Spain but from further afield and overseas.
 Pilgrims from northern countries would travel by sea and land on the Northern shores of Spain before continuing their journey on foot.

 Once the capital of the Kingdom was moved to Leon, however, the Camino Frances took over as the main route to Santiago for pilgrims from the 11th century; but many pilgrims still chose to visit Oviedo San Salvador Cathedral, a pilgrimage destination in its own right.
 The ‘Saviour’ Cathedral is home to a shroud believed to have been used to wrap Christ’s head after his death.

 Today, less than 5% of pilgrims to Santiago choose the Camino Primitivo route (15700 in 2019 for instance).
 Its mountainous and challenging terrain make it a difficult trail for Camino newbies but perfect for adventurous pilgrims and those looking for a more rustic Camino experience.
 The trail is still wonderfully rugged, rural and untouched in many parts, particularly the first section of the trail from Oviedo to Lugo.
 As you walk the quiet tracks and forests of the Camino Primitivo you will nearly feel as if you are stepping back in time.